gitupmanasi/Agglomerative_Clustering/README.md

 # Agglomerative_Clustering
-My implementations of agglomerative clustering algorithms without the usage of direct built-in functions.
+My implementations of agglomerative clustering algorithms (complete linkage and single linkage) without the usage of direct built-in functions.